Signs Of Borderline Personality Disorder In Child, And Tips

 Causes And Risk Factors Of BPD

-The exact cause of BPD is unknown.
+The exact cause of borderline personality disorder in children is unknown.
 Problems with chemicals in the brain responsible for mood regulation might trigger the development of BPD (1).
+The following factors may put a child at a higher risk of developing BPD (2).

 • It is more common in children with a natural tendency to get upset easily.

-• Growing in a household where children do not receive enough support and training to handle their big emotions.
+• Growing up in a household where children do not receive enough support and training to handle their big emotions.

 • It might be more common in children who might have experienced childhood trauma such as physical, emotional, or sexual abuse, neglect, or loss of a parent or had attachment difficulties with parents.
+Imaging studies of the brain indicate that childhood trauma may influence certain changes in the amygdala, hippocampus, and medial temporal lobes (13).

 protip_icon Research finds